 \section{Abstract}

-Since the emergence of the Transformer architecture, language model development has increased, driven by their promising potential.
-However, releasing these models into production requires properly understanding their behavior, particularly in sensitive domains such as medicine.
-Despite this need, the medical literature still lacks technical assessments of pre-trained language models, which are especially valuable in resource-constrained settings in terms of computational power or limited budget.
-To address this gap, we provide a comprehensive survey of language models in the medical domain.
-In addition, we selected a subset of these models for thorough evaluation, focusing on classification and text generation tasks.
-Our subset encompasses 53 models, ranging from 110 million to 13 billion parameters, spanning the three families of Transformer-based models and from diverse knowledge domains.
-This study employs a series of approaches for text classification together with zero-shot prompting instead of model training or fine-tuning, which closely resembles the limited resource setting in which many users of language models find themselves.
-Encouragingly, our findings reveal remarkable performance across various tasks and datasets, underscoring the latent potential of certain models to contain medical knowledge, even without domain specialization.
-Consequently, our study advocates for further exploration of model applications in medical contexts, particularly in resource-constrained settings.
+Since the Transformer architecture emerged, language model development has grown, driven by their promising potential.
+Releasing these models into production requires properly understanding their behavior, particularly in sensitive domains like medicine.
+Despite this need, the medical literature still lacks practical assessment of pre-trained language models, which are especially valuable in settings where only consumer-grade computational resources are available.
+To address this gap, we have conducted a comprehensive survey of language models in the medical field and evaluated a subset of these for medical text classification and conditional text generation.
+The subset includes $53$ models with $110$ million to $13$ billion parameters, spanning the Transformer-based model families and knowledge domains.
+Different approaches are employed for text classification, including zero-shot learning, enabling tuning without the need to train the model.
+These approaches are helpful in our target settings, where many users of language models find themselves.
+The results reveal remarkable performance across the tasks and datasets evaluated, underscoring the potential of certain models to contain medical knowledge, even without domain specialization.
+This study thus advocates for further exploration of model applications in medical contexts, particularly in computational resource-constrained settings, to benefit a wide range of users.
 The code is available on \url{https://github.com/anpoc/Language-models-in-medicine}.